 I always shred a carrot for additional color, flavor and texture.
 When I made the coleslaw recipe this past week, we had our first green pepper ready to pick from our container garden – yeah!
 The cabbage, pepper, onion, shredded carrot and celery serve as the base for The Best Coleslaw Recipe.
 Next, mix the dressing ingredients together thoroughly.
 While you can use dried parsley flakes, fresh parsley is what sets this coleslaw apart from the competition.
 Additionally, if you have an immersion blender, use it to mix the ingredients thoroughly.

 You can serve the coleslaw immediately, but I think it tastes a bit better after it sits in the refrigerator a couple of hours.
-The night I made this, we grilled up beer burgers and hot dogs while enjoying the milder temperature on our deck.
+The night I made this, we grilled up Black Bean Burgers and hot dogs while enjoying the milder temperature on our deck.
 I love summer … and I love this recipe!
 Try it.
 I promise you it is truly “The Best.”

 The Best Homemade Coleslaw Recipe